huss-osman/linux-fundamentals/linux/fundamentals/terminal-basics.md

 ## Overview

-Terminal Basics introduces the core commands used to navigate and interact with a Linux system through the command line.
+**Terminal Basics** introduces the core commands used to navigate and interact with a **Linux system** through the **command line**.
 Rather than relying on a graphical interface, the terminal provides direct control over the operating system using structured commands.

 Understanding how commands are formed — including the command name, options, and arguments — builds the foundation for more advanced Linux usage.
-Mastering simple navigation and documentation tools like `pwd`, `ls`, `cd`, and `man` is essential before progressing to system management, scripting, and automation.
+Mastering essential tools like `pwd`, `ls`, `cd`, and `man` is critical before progressing to **system management**, **scripting**, and **automation**.

 ---